marco-bernardi/GeReco/readme.md

 - **`MP_results.md`**: (Mediapipe) Contains logs of training results from multiple runs.

 ### `paper/`
-Contains the source files for the project paper.
+Contains the source files for the project paper and the compiled pdf.

-### `transformer/`
-Directory reserved for Transformer-based experiments (if applicable).

 ## License
 This project is licensed under the [MIT License](LICENSE).